9hafidz6/main1/docs/DeveloperGuide.md

 1. removing a dish from the dishList

-      1. prerequisite: list all dishes  using `list`, eg the size dishList is more than 0 less than 100
+      1. prerequisite: user must be in `dish` template. list all dishes  using `list`, eg the size dishList is more than 0 less than 100

       2. Test case 1: `remove 1`